Trump says he will meet Putin again after ‘productive’ phone call

 The call is the first known conversation between the two leaders since they met for a summit in Alaska in August.

+In a statement on X Thursday afternoon, Zelenskyy noted that only “the language of strength and justice” would bring Russia to the negotiating table.

+“We can already see that Moscow is rushing to resume dialogue as soon as it hears about Tomahawks,” Zelenskyy added.

-The surprise development comes with Zelenskyy preparing to meet Trump at the White House on Friday, as Ukrainian officials seek greater support to fend against aerial attacks and strike back at Russia.
+The developments come as Zelenskyy prepares to meet Trump at the White House on Friday, with Kyiv seeking greater support to fend against aerial attacks and strike back at Russia.

 Russian forces continued to bombard Ukraine on Thursday, firing hundreds of drones and dozens of missiles overnight that targeted infrastructure, including energy-related infrastructure.